ST10092275/ST10092275_MpumeleloMadisha_PROG6221_PoE_Part1/README.md

 # ST10092275_MpumeleloMadisha_PROG6221_PoE_Part1
-This is code that is a console application that takes user input for a single recipe.
+This is code that is a console application that takes user input for multiplw recipes.
 ## How to use Sanele's Recipe Application
 ### Welcoming
 This application is an easy-to-use application which requires user input, the application first starts with a  bright welcoming message.